 Descent towards Salanfe Lake

 Once back at the pass, I started the descent alone towards Salanfe Lake.
-The descent is not very difficult but it is still pretty steep; the weight of the bag is felt in the knees and my stomach was rumbling pretty loudly (needless to say that most of my picnic was on its way to the Haute Cime in Benoit’s bag) 🙂
+The descent is not very difficult but it is still pretty steep; I feel the weight of my backpack in the knees and my stomach was rumbling pretty loudly (needless to say that most of my food was on its way to the Haute Cime in Benoit’s bag) 🙂

 Hike from Susanfe to Salanfe (Including the ascent to the haute cime)

 - Elevation gain: 1200m (about 450m without the haute cime)

 - Elevation loss: 1500m (about 700m without the haute cime)

 - Duration: about 6h30 hiking time (3h-3h30 without the haute cime)

 - Price : 66 CHF per person in a dormitory with half board.
 91 CHF per person in a private room with half board.

 It is possible to book a picnic for the next day for 15 CHF.

 - Lodge: Super well equipped with electricity, hot shower and even mobile network if you go up to the chapel.
 The beds are cosy and the food is excellent!